Joseph Tydings: Legal career

 Tydings had been admitted to the bar in 1952, before he completed his law degree, and he began to practice soon afterwards.
 In 1954 he was a successful Democratic candidate for the Maryland House of Delegates from Harford County, Maryland.
 He served as a Delegate from 1955 to 1961, when he was appointed United States Attorney for Maryland by President John F. Kennedy, a close friend.
 As U.S. Attorney, Tydings brought many political corruption cases, including against Congressman Thomas Francis Johnson and state House of Delegates speaker A. Gordon Boone, both of whom were imprisoned.
 He also oversaw the prosecution of several people in the savings and loan business.
-In 1963, Tydings served as the United States representative at the Interpol Conference in Helsinki, Finland, and at the International Penal Conference in Bellagio, Italy.
+In 1963, Tydings served as the United States representative at the Interpol Conference in Helsinki, Finland, and at the International Penal Conference in Bellagio.
+Lombardy, Italy.

 Election to the Senate

-In the 1964 elections, Tydings was frequently mentioned as a potential candidate for the United States Senate seat of Republican James Glenn Beall.
+In the 1964 elections, Tydings was frequently mentioned as a potential candidate for the United States Senate seat of Republican J. Glenn Beall.
 While initially hesitant, Tydings resigned as U.S. Attorney on November 21, 1963, to test his political support across the state.
 On January 14, 1964, Tydings officially declared his candidacy, stating he was challenging the "old guard" of the Maryland Democratic Party political machine.
 He also said he would work to bring a "new era of leadership into Maryland".

 During the primary election in May 1964, Tydings faced Maryland Comptroller Louis L. Goldstein, who had won the endorsement of both J. Millard Tawes, Governor of Maryland, and Daniel Brewster, the other U.S. Senator from Maryland.
 Despite Goldstein's support from party leaders, Tydings trounced him by a nearly a two-to-one margin.

 Tydings faced Beall in the general election and the results gave Tydings nearly 63% of 1,081,042 votes cast.
 His large margin of victory was due at least in part to the landslide win by fellow Democrat Lyndon B. Johnson for President in the same election, which likely increased voter turnout.